FabienD/gui-for-gcp-emulators/README.md

 ## Description

-This application provides a basic UI for interacting [Google Cloud Platform™ Emulators](https://cloud.google.com/sdk/gcloud/reference/beta/emulators).
+This application provides a basic UI for interacting with [Google Cloud Platform™ Emulators](https://cloud.google.com/sdk/gcloud/reference/beta/emulators).

 This application is **not an official** Google application.

-The application is under heavy development and doesn't cover all emulator product APIs.
-I started this project to test Tauri App V2, then thought  it would be intersting to provide something more functional.
+The application is under development and doesn't cover all emulator product APIs.
+I started this project to test Tauri App (V2 Release Candidate), then thought it would be intersting to provide something more functional.
 As an exploration project, I didn't cover features by tests.

 As **Open source project**, feel free to participate, contribute, fork, etc. :